JaredDavis5844/MIST-4610-Project/README.md

 * Fight Stats: Detailed statistics for each fight are recorded, including rounds, time, significant strikes, and control time.
 These statistics provide insight into the performance of each fighter during the event.

 * Fight Kit: This entity tracks the gear used by each fighter during the fight, such as the short color and glove color.
-A fighter's gear is uniquely identified for each fight, and there is a many-to-one relationship between the fight kit and the fighters.
+A fighter's gear is uniquely identified for each fight, and there is a one-to-one relationship between the fight kit and the fighters.

 * Title Reign: Title reigns are significant for champions, with attributes such as the number of defenses and the date of the title's win.
 Each title reign is linked to the fighter's history of holding the belt, showing when and how long a fighter has held a title.